MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

 <summary><b>Why is undefined error returned when using the API `findChannel()`?</b></summary>

 You can encounter an undefined error, when the bot app is installed into other channels instead of the **General** channel.
 To fix this error, you can uninstall the bot app from Teams and redebug and relaunch it.
-After you've redebug and relaunched, ensure that the bot app is installed into the **General** channel .
+After you've redebug and relaunched, ensure that the bot app is installed into the **General** channel.

 <br>